Forty-two brick and mortar Main Street retailers reported that their sales grew up to 18% by using Bridge's Product Syncing service

 On a per brand basis, Bridge retailers reported that they sold on average 18% more Juliska, 15% more Beatriz Ball, 14% more Vietri, 12.5% more MacKenzie-Childs, 12% more Herend and 10.6% more Casafina.
 The average sales increase reported for all brands was 13.5%.

-Product syncing helps retailers sell more by allowing them to show more product online and reducing their time in front of a computer-thereby letting them spend more time with their customers.
-Product syncing works by using a crowd-sourcing strategy and enabling retailers to share brand-supplied products.
+Product Syncing helps retailers sell more by allowing them to show more product online.
+The service reduces their time in front of a computer and lets them spend more time with their customers.
+Product Syncing works by using a crowd-sourcing strategy where retailers share brand-supplied products.

-, a gift shop in the suburbs of Chicago, reported a 50% increase in sales for Vietri and Herend due to the store using Bridge's product-syncing service.
+, a gift shop in the suburbs of Chicago, reported a 50% increase in sales for Vietri and Herend due to Bridge's Product Syncing service.
 "Without Bridge, I would never have the business I have," said owner Sera Alioto.
 Royal Gifts

-Using product syncing, authorized retailers are able to show brand-supplied selections on their websites including new introductions.
+Using Product Syncing, authorized retailers show brand-supplied selections on their websites including new introductions.
 The brands maintain the product prices, pictures, and information.
 Shoppers then make purchases on the retailers' websites using this brand-supplied product data.
 By sharing this product data, retailers are freed from maintenance work and may show the brand's full line.

 "I let brides know that the Bridge will show the brand's full catalog so brides can add products that we may not have on display in the store," shared Robby Smith, Tabletop Manager at Jimmy Smith Jewelers

 in Decatur, Alabama.
 "As recently as yesterday, a bride went home and was able to add a crystal Reed & Barton vase that we didn't have in store."